Bud Light boycott: Background

+Economists have noted for some time that major light beers like Bud Light, Coors Light, and Miller Light are nearly indistinguishable.
+Since the beers are "essentially homogeneous products," manufacturers rely heavily on advertising to differentiate their brands and build customer loyalty.
+AB InBev, for example, spends about twice as much on advertising as a percentage of sales revenue than the average American firm.

 Amidst the ensuing controversy, critics blamed Bud Light's new vice president of marketing, Alissa Heinerscheid, as responsible for the brand's move.
 Heinerscheid, who became a vice president at the company in July 2022, stated that her goal was to evolve the Bud Light advertising to make it more inclusive, and to move it away from its "fratty and out-of-touch humor".
 In a March 23, 2023, interview for Make Yourself at Home, a show hosted by Kristin Twiford, Heinerscheid stated: